jrice722/simple/docs.md

 The following documentation describes how to use the braun electric razor.

-Note that this razor is certainly safe for children, adults, pets and wildlife.
+Note that this razor is certainly safe for children, adults, pets and wildlife and trees.